j3ffyang/esse.io/markdown/PostgreSQLInstall.markdown

 	                     |          |          |         |       | postgres=CTc/postgres
 	(5 rows)

-	gitlab=# grant all privileges on database gitlabhq_production to gitlab;
+	postgres=# grant all privileges on database gitlabhq_production to gitlab;